Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 So when you’re flying at 36,000 feet from New York to Los Angeles, you — and your gadgets — will receive the same amount of radiation as you would get from having two chest X-rays done.
 This is not a dangerous amount of radiation, but it does put things into perspective.

 Have you ever had any electronics damaged in an airport security scanner?
-Let us know in the comments below!
+Find out whether TSA are allowed to take your phone.

 Image Credit: Milkovasa via Shutterstock